 I acquired more than 10,000 JPGs.
 It tentatively appeared that some of them would interest me, and some wouldn’t.
 Unfortunately, their filenames were often very uninformative.
 I would have to take a manual look at “Picture 001.jpg,” for instance, to see whether it was a keeper.
 I preferred to be able to sort photos by filename, where possible — doing a search for all files whose names referred to last year’s office picnic, for example.
+(Uninformative filenames, stored in folders whose names did provide useful information, could be renamed using something like Bulk Rename Utility.)

 This post describes the steps that I took to make the names of these JPGs more informative and to sort them as desired.
 Some of these steps required some work.
 Depending on the size and nature of the project, however, and on the user’s skill level and interest in learning how to do this sort of thing, these steps may be helpful.